 - Wednesday, 31st October 2018: Rotorua, New Zealand

-Of course, the Queen’s Canopy and the Invictus Games are not the only things in store for the prestige couple.
-It is estimated that Harry and Markle will be undertaking as many as 76 engagements in these two weeks – including an audience with King Tupou VI and Queen Nanasipau’u in Tonga, sit-ins with various social work organizations, and also hanging out with the koalas at the Taronga Zoo.
+Of course, the Queen’s Canopy and the Invictus Games are not the only things in store for the prestigious couple.
+It is estimated that Harry and Markle will be undertaking as many as 76 engagements in these two weeks; including an audience with King Tupou VI and Queen Nanasipau’u in Tonga, sit-ins with various social work organizations; and also hanging out with the koalas at the Taronga Zoo.